GPT-Engineer-App/.github/profile/README.md

 # GPT Engineer
-New projects created on [gptengineer.app](https://run.gptengineer.app) will be created under this organisation.
+New projects created with [Lovable](https://lovable.dev) will be created under this organisation.

 ## Transfering repos
 To push commits to your repo you must first transfer the repo to your own account.
 This can be done in the settings of the GPT Engineer Project.